hossam-create/Mnbara-Platform/docs/product/BUYER_COPY_LOGIC_SPECIFICATION.md

 ### No Matching Travelers
 ```
-📭 No travelers on this route
+ًں“­ No travelers on this route

 No travelers are currently going from
 [Origin] to [Destination].

 You can:
-• Create a request and wait for matches
+â€¢ Create a request and wait for matches
-• Try a nearby destination
+â€¢ Try a nearby destination
-• Check back later
+â€¢ Check back later

 [ Create Request ]
 ```

 ### No Requests Created
 ```
-📦 No requests yet
+ًں“¦ No requests yet

 You haven't created any purchase requests.